We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

 -- AND shipping_address IS NULL;

 We never drop a column in a single migration anymore.
 Ever.
-Regardless of how many tools or humans have reviewed it.
+Doesn't matter how many tools or humans have reviewed it.

 -- Phase 1: Remove all writes to the old columns in application code.